Mesothelioma Diagnosis

 When discussing your medical history, your doctor will want to know about all of your symptoms and concerns, any existing conditions, and possible risk factors for various illnesses.
 It’s important during this step to share any known or suspected history of asbestos exposure.

-Even if you don’t know for sure if you were exposed, if you have any suspicions that you were, it’s worth mentioning to help give your doctor a full picture of your history and where to look next.
+If you suspect you were exposed but don’t know for sure, it’s still worth mentioning to help give your doctor a full picture of your history and where to look next.

 “Getting a mesothelioma diagnosis can be very scary.
 So many people go on Google and find either misinformation or information that doesn’t apply to their individual situation.
 Mesothelioma is not a guaranteed death sentence — there are options that you have.”